tiagomenegaz/fetch-recipes/README.md

 Make sure you've copied and renamed your `.env.sample` to `.env`.

-In the first time running this project you should run:
+The first time running this project you should run:

 ```
 docker-compose pull &&